SleepyLili/adaptive-game-assistant/README.md

 Virtualbox 6.0 or higher and Vagrant 2.2.5 or higher are recommended.
 (The exact requirements of individual games may differ.)

+The wiki has a detailed installation guide: [Installation](https://github.com/SleepyLili/adaptive-game-assistant/wiki/Installation)
 ## Python module structure
 The main file, `assistant.py`, wraps around several classes the `adaptive_game_module` folder, and transforms the user's commands into method calls on the objects.